 The horses for the Budweiser team are born at Warm Springs Ranch in Boonville MO and you can tour the ranch if you are out that way.
-(It’s on my list next time I visit my cousins in Missouri.)
 Each horse that makes the show team must be at least 18 hands high, be geldings, have a blaze, four white stockings, a blaze, and black mane and tail.

 You’ll usually see Clydesdales are that are bay but they can also come in black, grey, roan or chestnut.
 And most of them will have white markings on their face, feet or legs - even on their body every once in awhile.
 The Budweiser team horse all have black manes and tails.